num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 date:       2018/12/07
 authors:    General_101

-A new feature for H2Codez is upon the starting and closing of H2Sapien a file named "H2Codez.conf" will be created in "C:\Program Files (x86)\Microsoft Games\Halo 2 Map Editor".
+A new feature for H2Codez is upon the starting and closing of H2EK a file named "H2Codez.conf" will be created in the root directory of the map editor.
 There will be a few options inside that we will go over here.
 Make sure to close everything related to the tool kit before editing.

 discord_enabled = X